tramlinehq/tramline/README.md

 ## How to set it up yourself ⚙️

-These steps assume [Render](https://render.com) for hosting instructions.
+These steps assume setting it up on [Render](https://render.com) only.
 However, the instructions are standard enough to be adapted for a [Heroku](https://heroku.com) deployment or even bare-metal.
 A Dockerized setup is in the works and will come shortly.

 > **Note:** Since Render does not offer background workers under the free plan, you will have to put in your payment details to fully complete this deployment.